huaminghuangtw/Evergreen-Lists/👑 Life Pro Tip/👑 Life Pro Tip.md

 ## 💡 On “Life Wisdom/Lesson”

-* If it's raining on a warm summer evening, go outside and dance in it.
+* If it’s raining on a warm summer evening, go outside and dance in it.
 * Read [leaked emails](https://www.wikileaks.org) to learn [how business actually works](https://x.com/TechEmails).
 * Learn one funny dance move.
 * Whenever you hug someone, be the last to let go.
 Life is more fragile than you think.
 * Call your parents via Zoom and record it.
 Ask them questions and have them recount / tell stories about their childhood, adventures, fears, dreams, and major life events.
 Essentially, record a podcast/video interview.
-Our time with them is finite, but we often fail to recognize it until it's too late.
-You'll be so glad you have this when they're no longer here.
+Our time with them is finite, but we often fail to recognize it until it’s too late.
+You’ll be so glad you have this when they’re no longer here.
 These recordings will last forever, and it really beats just having old photos.
 * Ask someone to do you a small favour, so that he or she can ask you to do a big one in the future.
-* When you borrow a man's car, always return it with a full tank of gas.
+* When you borrow a man’s car, always return it with a full tank of gas.
 * Separate time for experiencing the present from time for reflecting on memories, and post on social media only when reviewing photos back home, as we remember life more effectively not by taking more pictures, but by revisiting (and deleting) them.

 ## 💡 On “Body Care”